AlexSabourinDev/IceBox/CodingStandard.md

 - Top level engine folders will be prefixed with IB.
 - Sample and game files should not use the IB prefix.

+### Module Structure
+- Systems/Modules should be contained in as few files as necessary.
+  - Many small files impacts compile time overhead.
+  - Many small files increase cognitive overhead.
+  - Single files per classes are discouraged.
+- Module header files should contain as minimal of an API as the module needs to function.
+  - Begin with a coarser API and refine it based on use-case.
+- Implementation details should remain in cpp files as much as possible.
+  - This does mean that private members to a class are discouraged.
+Consider if the class needs to be in a header at all.
+  - Includes that are only relevant to the implementation should be in a cpp file as much as possible.

 ### Naming
 - External variables will be upper camel cased.
 (MyVariable) This includes member variables, global variables and static variables.
 - Local variables will be lower camel cased. (myVariable) This includes local function variables and function arguments.